 Building Envelope Inspection -Home Energy Audit

-A home energy audit is often the first step in making your home more efficient.
+A Home Energy Audit is often the first step in making your home more efficient.
 An audit can help you assess how much energy your home uses and evaluate what measures you can take to improve efficiency.

 The building envelope is the boundary between conditioned and unconditioned spaces.
 It has two key components: the air barrier and the insulation, which need to go completely around the house and be touching each other.
 The home energy auditor you choose should check all three parts of the building envelope:

-- Integrity of the air barrier
+- The integrity of the air barrier

 - Adequacy of insulation levels

-- Alignment of insulation with air barrier
+- Alignment of insulation with the air barrier

 When insulation is installed without an air barrier, it won’t do its job.
-Most types of insulation do not stop air leakage, so one thing the energy auditor will do is look for proper alignment of insulation and air barrier throughout the house.
+Most types of insulation do not stop air leakage, so one thing the energy auditor will do is look for proper alignment of the insulation and air barrier throughout the house.
 The energy auditor will also look for proper levels of insulation (wherever visible) and check for the existence of insulation behind walls.
 They’ll check the integrity of the air barrier in two ways: a visual inspection and a Thermal Image.

 Here are three things that cause buildings to fail more often than anything else: